FamilySearch/GEDCOM.io/_pages/tag-def/WILL.md

 specification:
   - Will
-  - An Individual Event.
-See also INDIVIDUAL_EVENT_STRUCTURE.
+  - An [Individual Event].
+See also `INDIVIDUAL_EVENT_STRUCTURE`.
   - will
   - A legal document treated as an event, by which a person disposes of his or her estate.
 It takes effect after death.
 The event date is the date the will was signed while the person was alive.
-(See also PROB)
+(See also `PROB`)

 label: 'Will'